materialsproject/pymatgen-analysis-defects/paper/paper.md

 2. Building large, persistent databases of point defects that are extensible to new calculations over time.

 Since the combinatorics of point defects in crystalline materials can be extremely large, it is important to have a software package that can be easily integrated into high-throughput workflows to manage these complex calculations.
-However, most users of a defect analysis packages will not need to rung thousands of calcualaitons so it is important to have code focused purely on the defect analysis and relegate the high-throughput workflow aspect to a separate package.
+However, most users of a defect analysis packages will not need to run thousands of calculations so it is important to have code focused purely on the defect analysis and relegate the high-throughput workflow aspect to a separate package.
 Additionally, a well-known problem in the simulation of point defects is the fact that current structure optimization techniques can miss the ground state structure based on the initial guess in a sizable minority of cases, so the ability to easily re-visit and re-optimize structures is crucial to building a reliable database of point defects.
 Towards that end, we have developed a Python package, `pymatgen-analysis-defect`, and integrated it with the popular `atomate2` workflow framework to provide a complete set of tools for simulating, analyzing, and managing the results of point defect calculations.